Miss Kansas can’t imagine life without art

 The Overland Park native says she wants to use the arts to help people across the country.

 “I’ve been an artist ever since I could hold a crayon,” said Wooton.
-“I’ve never really had a life without the arts, and so, when I realized there’s communities and schools who may not have those opportunities, that’s what ignited the passion.”
+“I’ve never really had a life without the arts, and so, when I realized there are communities and schools who may not have those opportunities, that’s what ignited the passion.”

 The Miss American competition prelims get underway this Friday at the Mohegan Sun Arena in Montville, Connecticut.

-You can watch the finals on Thursday, December 19, beginning at 7 p.m. on KSN Channel 3.
+You can watch the finals on Thursday, Dec.19 beginning at 7 p.m. on KSN.